Ask to change or end a domestic violence restraining order

 • File your forms

 Take your original plus copies of all your forms to the court clerk.
-The clerk will keep the original and return the copies to you, with a court date and time stamped on the first page of the Request for Order (form FL-300).
+The clerk will keep the original and return the copies to you, with a court date and time stamped on the first page of each form.
+There is no fee to file these forms.

 Yes, you can file by mail.
 Mail the original and 2 copies to the clerk.
 You need to include a self-addressed stamped envelope so the clerk can mail your copies back to you.
 If you do not include a self-addressed, stamped envelope you will have to go to the courthouse to pick up your copies.